puresyntax71/blog/_posts/2015-12-18-moving-to-jekyll.md

 ---
 layout: post
 title: Moving to Jekyll
-categories: jekyll
+categories: Jekyll
 ---
 Finally moved back to jekyll.
 Nothing fancy here though.
-This is hosted again with Github Pages.
+This is hosted again in Github Pages.

 I've made some small modifications on the default template and added the [`jekyll-archives`](https://github.com/jekyll/jekyll-archives) plugin.
 I might add some additional plugins and/or modifications (disqus comments).
 Everything is based on [jekyll's documentation][1].
 Here are a few things that might be worth noting though: